Q: WHAT DOES THE FOUNDATION DO?

 Q: WHAT TYPES OF EVENTS ARE PART OF NETWORK 1212?

 Network 1212 offers a range of activities, events, outings and educational meetings in the community space of Project 1212 and in the city.
-For instance, your young adult can participate in the weekly Urban Hikes with Mike, Oscar Parties, festivals, cooking classes, in-house movie nights, movies at Millennium Park, bike rides, and monthly meet-ups at Pompei on Taylor Street.
+For instance, your young adult can participate in the weekly Urban Hikes with Mike, festivals, cooking instruction, in-house movie nights, movies at Millennium Park, bike rides, and monthly meet-ups at Pompei on Taylor Street.

 Q: HOW MUCH DOES IT COST TO PARTICIPATE IN EACH EVENT?

 Realizing that budgets are limited for many young adults with autism, we charge participants a minimal fee to help cover the cost of the activity.
 Our meet ups at Pomepi cost $5.00, with the foundation subsidizing remaining costs.
 Other fees will vary based on activity and location.
-Treks with Tracey, that end in dinner outings require some funds from participants (approximately $10).
+Urban Hikes with Mike end with dinner and requires participants have a Ventra card and money for dinner (approximately $15).

 Q: I WOULD LIKE TO VOLUNTEER AT AN EVENT AND HOST OR CO-HOST AN EVENT.
 IS THIS POSSIBLE AND WHO DO I CONTACT TO DISCUSS THIS OPPORTUNITY?